ForestAdmin/agent-nodejs/docs/getting-started/migrating/README.md

 # When to migrate?

-Legacy agents are still supported, and we will continue to do so for a while.
+Legacy agents are still supported and will continue to be for a while.

 No end-of-life date has been set yet, but it will be announced on a minimal 18 months period guarantee.